 That’s because he’s dead, you fuckwit.
 That’s the fucking problem.
 He can’t feel a fucking thing.
 Do you want a badge for stating the fucking obvious?

 #8: “At least you have two other children.”

 Oh yes, of course.
 That’s why we had three, just in case we lost one.
-If only I’d known I would have had three more to make it even fucking easier.
-I’ve got so many kids I didn’t fucking notice one had died.
+If only I’d fucking well known I would have had three more to make it even fucking easier.
+Maybe I could have so many kids I won’t fucking notice one dying.

 #9: “It’s what he would have wanted.”